-In December 2017, we entered into a license and collaboration agreement with HanX, a company focused on development of novel oncology products, for the further development, registration and commercialization in Greater China of narazaciclib.
 We believe narazaciclib has the potential to overcome limitations of current generation CDK 4/6 inhibitors.
-Under the terms of the agreement, we received an upfront payment, and will receive regulatory and commercial milestone payments, as well as royalties on Chinese sales.
+Under the terms of the HanX License Agreement, we received an upfront payment, and will receive regulatory and commercial milestone payments, as well as royalties on Chinese sales.
 The key feature of the collaboration is that HanX provides all funding required for Chinese IND enabling studies performed for Chinese health authority IND approval.
 The Chinese IND was approved in January 2020.
 We and HanX also intended for these studies to comply with the FDA standards.
 Accordingly, such studies were used by us for an IND filing with the FDA in November 2020.
 The FDA Study May Proceed letter was received in December 2020.
 Drug product for the US study was manufactured in North America and stability data was submitted as part of the IND.
 We maintain global rights to narazaciclib outside of China.